-Until 1 January 2000, Swedish life insurance undertaking were not allowed to distribute their profits to their share-holders or guarantors, or issue profit-related debt instruments.
-In addition, no insurance company, whether life or non-life, was allowed to issue convertible bonds.
-Today both non-life insurance companies and dividend-paying life insurance companies are allowed to issue convertible bonds and debt instruments with detachable warrants.
+Until 1 January 2000, Swedish life insurance undertakings were not allowed to distribute their profits to their shareholders or guarantors, or issue profit-related debt instruments.
+In addition, no insurance company, whether life or non-life, could issue convertible bonds.
+Today both non-life insurance companies and dividend-paying life insurance companies can issue convertible bonds and debt instruments with detachable warrants.